-The Palace of Culture: The Unmistakable Symbol of Iasi
+The Palace of Culture from Iasi: The Historical Symbol of a Bygone Time

 It’s hard to miss seeing the Palace of Culture if you’re visiting Iasi.
-A true symbol of the city’s past, this monumental edifice dominates the central part of Iasi, the most important urban center in Eastern Romania.
-Built in 19 years, delayed by the First World War, and closed again more recently for the most ample renovation works done for a historical monument in Romania, the Palace of Culture is finally open to the public.
+A true historical symbol of the past, this monumental edifice dominates the central part of the city, the most important in Eastern Romania.
+Built in 19 years, delayed by the First World War, and closed again many years for the most extensive renovation works done for a historical monument in Romania, the Palace of Culture from Iasi is finally open to the public.

-The Palace of Culture from Iasi may seem from a completely different world as few of the old monuments of the city still stand today.
-But, it’s for sure the long lasting proof of the most glorious period from the history of Iasi and the most important cultural and historical attraction of the city.
+The Palace of Culture from Iasi looks like it belongs to a completely different world.
+Few of the old monuments still exist here as this was one of the most altered cities by urban communist planning.
+Still, the palace remains the long-lasting proof of the most glorious history of Iasi and the most important tourist attraction of the city.

-Iasi has a lot of history and many old churches worth a visit like Golia, Galata or Cetatuia.
+Iasi has many old churches worth a visit: the Metropolitan Cathedral, Trei Ierarhi, Golia, Galata and Cetatuia.